 Residential Measurement Standard

-The Real Estate Council of Alberta (RECA) adopted a new Residential Measurement Standard (RMS) at its April 2016 meeting, and issued a revised Guide to the Residential Measurement Standard in Alberta in May 2016.
+The Real Estate Council of Alberta (RECA) adopted a new Residential Measurement Standard (RMS) at its April 2016 meeting, and issued a revised Guide to the Residential Measurement Standards in Alberta in May 2016.
 At that time, Council also communicated to stakeholders that it would consider additional feedback on the RMS.
 The Alberta Real Estate Association recently provided further RMS feedback, and Council wants your input.

 Consultation Paper: Residential Measurement Standard (November 2016) - consultation ended February 13, 2017